digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-4-5-loop-analysis.rst

 Tracing Loops
 ----------------------------

-.. |Java visualizer| raw:: html

-   <a href="https://goo.gl/qEHnpg" target="_blank"  style="text-decoration:underline">Java visualizer</a>

 Let's practice tracing through loops with many variables.
 Remember to make a tracing table to keep track of all the variables, the iterations, and the output.

 |CodingEx| **Coding Exercise**

-The ``Trace`` program contains a complex loop.
+The ``E01Trace`` program contains a complex loop.
 See if you can trace the code on paper by making a tracing table to predict what the code will do when you run it.

 Can you trace through this code?
 Add in output statements ``System.out.println("var1: " + var1 + " var2: " + var2);`` before the loop and inside the loop at the end to keep track of the variables and run.